Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 15. Prison, Justice, and Criminal Procedure Updates

-Japan will continue reviewing detention practices, execution procedures, and court enforcement safety measures.
+Japan will continue updating detention practices, court procedures, and enforcement safety measures.

 Purpose: Improve human rights compliance and safety